 Compared to nail trimming or ear cleaning, brushing is a non-invasive process.
 Most dogs can learn to be comfortable with it quickly.
-That said, it’s still important to condition your puppy at his own pace!
+That said, it’s still important to condition your pup at his own pace!

 First get him used to the sight of the brush.
 Then practice the brush moving on top of his fur (not yet pressed against his skin).
 Finally move on to actual strokes.
 Remember that pulling or tugging can be uncomfortable.
-Practice lots of short, easy sessions when your puppy’s fur doesn’t have any tangles.
+Practice lots of short, easy sessions when your pup’s fur doesn’t have any tangles.
 This way he’ll have a bank of positive experiences to fall back on in case an individual grooming session goes south.
 Slowly work up to thick areas or mats, and reward your dog regularly for staying still.

 Dog brushing tools

 - Brushes: Standard dog brushes are great for minor tangles and mats.
 Slicker brushes remove loose undercoat as well.